 Under federal law, medical devices are categorized into 3 classes–class I, II, or III- based on their risks and the regulatory controls necessary to provide a reasonable assurance of safety and effectiveness by the Food and Drug Administration (FDA).

 Medical devices are categorized into 3 classes–class I, II, or III- based on their risks and the regulatory controls necessary to provide a reasonable assurance of safety and effectiveness.

 CPAP devices are considered a Class II Medical Device , and as such require a prescription for distribution.

 There are a couple of reasons why a prescription is necessary to purchase CPAP medical equipment:

-- Prescriptions come with a set pressure setting based on results of the sleep study.
+- Prescriptions come with a set pressure setting based on the results of the sleep study.
 A machine cannot be adequately set without pressure settings.
-Pressure settings should only ever be determined by a board certified sleep specialist's interpretation of the sleep study.
+Pressure settings should only ever be determined by a board-certified sleep specialist's interpretation of the sleep study.

 - Some patients being treated with CPAP for obstructive sleep apnea develop mixed sleep apnea (central sleep apnea events that emerge after therapy).
 Patients with mixed sleep apnea may need a different PAP machine that responds to central events such as a BiPAP machine or ASV machine.